ISO 13485:2016 & Annex SL

 - Integrating high level, common business management goals, issues, needs

-Annex SL addresses these needs by alignment of similar clauses and includes:
+Annex SL addresses these needs by the alignment of similar clauses and includes:

 Although ISO 13485 already incorporates Risk Management and has its own risk standard: ISO 14971, Annex SL now elevates the preventive and corrective action concept into a more encompassing risk assessment process by asking the organization to provide a reasonable analysis of risks and successful responses to them.

-Annex SL outlines additional requirements to both document and communicate the QMS.
+Annex SL outlines additional requirements to both documents and communicates the QMS.
 This expanded approach to documentation is meant to allow and support other means of viewing, storing, revising and distributing documentation such as via internal and external networks (i.e. cloud computing) and a wider array of formats.

 It remains to be seen how ISO 13485 will consider the “Context of the Organization”, which requires the company to listen not only to customers, employees, and suppliers but to those who their operations may also affect, such as the communities in which they operate or have significant influence.
 Quality planning then becomes a broader search to uncover potentially relevant issues that may impact operations, and the development of a quality policy for a “newer age” – for instance as a deeper information base to decide how risks might be better anticipated.